 That’s why we have given you the option between some of the top compatible routers available for all living situations and price ranges.

 The following image is an excerpt direct from Spectrum regarding choosing a compatible router for fast wireless for heavy users or those in apartment buildings with many other nearby wireless networks that may be interfering with the signal.

 This image is a quote direct from Spectrum regarding replacing your wireless router.
 As you can confirm, it is everything we have already explained to you in detail.

 But what about Wireless N?
 It’s so much cheaper.

-You are free to buy a cheap low power Wireless N router.
+You are free to buy a cheap low-power Wireless N router.
 But expect lower speeds, random disconnects, less range and so on.
 Wireless N is no longer a viable option.
 This is why we, as well as Spectrum, do not recommend it.
-But if you live alone, in a small living situation with minimal needs, you can still survive on Wireless N. You just have to know its limitations and lower your expectations when it comes to performance.
+But if you live alone, in a small living situation with minimal needs, you can still survive on Wireless N. You just have to know its limitations and lower your expectations regarding performance.

 If you plan on hardwiring your important devices, such as an XBOX or desktop computer, then the wireless router does not matter much.
 A cheap wireless N will be fine for phone usage.